smarc-project/rosinstall/README.md

 The following steps assumes that you have create your [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) and that you have gone to the `catkin_ws/src` folder, where we will place the packages.
-You may execute several of these commands if you want to have all packages in the same place.
+You may execute several of these commands if you want to have all packages in the same place, but note that the private SAM sim is a strict superset of the public one, so **no need to install both**.

 ### Open SAM AUV simulation